doctea/parameters/README.md

 - ~~Provide a manager class that encapsulates all the annoying stuff like setting up and checking the values (currently need to add code to do this in your app, see sidenhancy and usb_midi_clocker for examples)~~
 - Back port so it can be used by [sidenhancy](https://github.com/doctea/sidenhancy) again
 - Inputs from non-voltage sources, eg network, ~~MIDI~~, LFOs
+- Better handling of how calibration is saved + loaded, ie more rigorously defined slots